Created by James M. Reasoner

 James M. Reasoner, of course, has written private eye stuff before.
 Besides the thirty-six Mike Shayne stories he wrote as “Brett Holliday” for Mike Shayne Mystery Magazine, he’s highly regarded among fans of the genre for Texas Wind, a much beloved P.I. novel, and the Markham short stories, featuring a Chandleresque Texas gumshoe.

-But he also wrote several other P.I. stories, including several featuring Delaney, and a couple about two different NICHOLAS LAKEs.
+But he also wrote several other P.I. stories, including several featuring Delaney, and a couple stories about two — count ’em, TWO! — different NICHOLAS LAKEs.

-The first Nick is a serious contemporary (for 1980) gumshoe who strives to be a professional, although he may have read a few too many old P.I. novels, who appeared in "Kemidov's Treasure" in 1982.
+The first Nick is a serious contemporary (well, for 1980) gumshoe who strives to be a professional, although he may have read a few too many old P.I. novels.
+He appeared in “Kemidov’s Treasure” in 1982.
 He favours white suits and fedoras.

-The second Mr. Lake popped up almost two decades later, in "The East Wind Caper," set in Honolulu in December 1941.
+The second Mr. Lake popped up almost two decades later, in “The East Wind Caper,” set in Honolulu in December 1941.
 In this version, Nicholas has a Hawaiian stand-up comic for a sidekick/assistant.
-Reasoner himself likes to think that "the eighties Lake is the grandson or great-nerphew of the one from the forties."
+Reasoner himself likes to think that “the eighties Lake,” as he calls him, “is the grandson or great-nephew of the one from the forties.”